Skip to main content

 Flower Description

-Pale green to tan spikelets in open panicles
+pale green to tan spikelets borne in open airy panicles above the foliage in late summer and early fall

 Foliage Description